Near Fountain Inn in Greenville County, South Carolina — The American South (South Atlantic)

 Erected 1993 by Greenville County Historical Preservation Commission.
 (Marker Number 23-21.)

 Other nearby markers.
-At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
-Fairview Church / Fairview Cemetery (approx. 2.8 miles away); Sullivan (Grove) Cemetery (approx. 3˝ miles away); Lebanon Church (approx. 3.7 miles away); Erected by Sullivan - Dunklin Chapter D.A.R. (approx. 3.7 miles away); Dials Methodist Church (approx. 4.3 miles away); Cherokee Boundary (1767) (approx. Charles G. Garrett Interchange (approx. 5.2 miles away); Battle of Great Cane Brake (approx. 5.8 miles away); Hopkins Farm (approx. 5.8 miles away); Toney's Store / Militia Muster Ground (approx. 5.8 miles away).
+At least 10 other markers are within 5 miles of this marker, measured as the crow flies.
+Fairview Church / Fairview Cemetery (approx. 2.8 miles away); Sullivan (Grove) Cemetery (approx. 3˝ miles away); Lebanon Church (approx. 3.7 miles away); Erected by Sullivan - Dunklin Chapter D.A.R.
+History - Cedar Falls Park (approx. 3.8 miles away); a different marker also named History - Cedar Falls Park (approx. 3.8 miles away); History – Cedar Falls Park (approx. 3.8 miles away); Environment – Cedar Falls Park (approx. 3.8 miles away); Dials Methodist Church (approx. 4.3 miles away); Fork Shoals Baptist Church (approx. 4.7 miles away).
 Touch for a list and map of all markers in Fountain Inn.

 Regarding Tullyton.
 The house was in ruins until it was bought and restored.
 It is currently a private residence.
 The house is also known as the Bolling-Stewart House and is listed on the National Register of Historic Places.
 It is a fine example of Greek Revival architecture in South Carolina.